JayJaySSJ/JayJaySSJ/README.md

 <h2> Hello there! </h2>

-My name is Jakub and I'm a begginer backend developer with huge aspirations to become a meaningful part of entrusted projects.
+My name is Jakub and I'm a begginer Java developer with huge aspirations to become a meaningful part of entrusted projects.
 Now focusing on Java, not denying any other technologies in the coming future.

 <!---